arpitbbhayani/penny/README.md

 Pre-requisite

-Before installing Jesse, you should have the following on your machine
+Before installing Penny, you should have the following on your machine

 1. `pip`
 2. `virtualenv`